bloom-housing/bloom/backend_new/README.md

 The exported class should be in capitalized camelcase (e.g. `ListingService`).

 # Guards & Passport Strategies
 We currently use guards for 2 purposes.
-Passport guards and permissioning guards.
+Passport guards and Permissioning guards.

 Passport guards (jwt.guard.ts, mfa.guard.ts, and optional.guard.ts) verify that the request is from a legitimate user.
 JwtAuthGuard does this by verifying the incoming jwt token (off the request's cookies) matches a user.
-MfaAuthGuard does this by verifying the incoming log in information (email, password, mfaCode) matches a user's information.
+MfaAuthGuard does this by verifying the incoming login information (email, password, mfaCode) matches a user's information.
 OptionalAuthGuard is used to allow requests from users not logged in through.
 It will still verify the user through the JwtAuthGuard if a user was logged in.

 Passport guards are paired with a passport strategy (jwt.strategy.ts, and mfa.strategy.ts), this is where the code to actually verify the requester lives.